-Over the years, slight adjustments to the Official Watch Standards were updated as new technology came out.
-Little by little, that wonderful period of time was fading away…
+Over the years, slight adjustments to the official watch standards were updated as new technology came out.
+Little by little, that wonderful period of time faded away…

-Trains are now being tracked with minute precision by highly advanced Computers and Technology.
+Trains were now being tracked with minute precision by highly advanced computers and technology.
 Sadly, the time mechanisms of 1891 were no longer needed.
-Those beautiful Time Keepers and Railroad Watches are now tucked away in your Grandfather’s Jewelry Box!
-What a find that’ll be!
+Those beautiful time keepers and railroad watches were now tucked away in your Grandfather’s jewelry box.
+What a find that was!

 - Ball – Official Railroad Standard

 - Wyler – Railroad Approved

 Why railroads still want railroad employees to buy railroad approved vendor watches is beyond me.
 I guess they want the train men to have a good, reliable, accurate backup just in case the satellites or GPS goes down?
 Or maybe it’s just nostalgia?
 Who knows?

 The Seiko Approved Railroad Watch in the picture has these great features:

 - Dust Resistant